-From my visit there are two that stand out to me as must sees, starting with Arborek.
-This is a small inhabited island where you can get a good glimpse at local life.
+From my visit there are two that stand out to me as must-sees, starting with Arborek.
+This is a small inhabited island where you can get a good glimpse of local life.

 The arrival is enough to blow your mind and then you dock, enjoy a fresh coconut and then start the climb to the top of the island where you’ll get the best views of the region.
 It’s worth the couple hour speed boat ride you’ll endure getting there.